 fbpx

-Employment Programs
+Employment Readiness

 Fernie Works

-A TRAINING AND EMPLOYMENT READINESS PROGRAM FOR YOUTH AGED 16-24.
+A TRAINING AND EMPLOYMENT READINESS PROGRAM FOR YOUTH AGED 17-27.

 REFERRAL PROCESS

 We accept referrals from Probation Officers, Social Workers, Custody Facilities and other professionals working with youth.
 We also accept self-referrals from youth who are in need of our services.
-Previous youth justice involvement is a requirement for participating youth.
+Previous youth justice involvement is not a requirement for participating youth.

 To make a referral or ask a question please contact

-Vanessa D’Souza at
+Vanessa D’Souza (Coordinator, Fernie Works)

-(416) 984-4050
+(416) 984-4050 or vdsouza@fernieyouth.ca

 We see success